djvill/APLS/_outline.md

 	- Custom dictionary

-		Move from `/files/` to `/doc/`
+		~Move from `/files/` to `/doc/`.~
+		It makes sense as a README for the actual folder.

 - About APLS

-	- Credits
+	- Contributors

-		Both contributors and software.
+		This is primarily about humans r/t software (aside from LaBB-CAT itself).
-		Though for a lot of software, I can refer users to https://apls.pitt.edu/labbcat/credits.
+		For most software credits, I can refer users to https://apls.pitt.edu/labbcat/credits.
+		Layer-specific credits (e.g., using `caret` for auto-coding) can go in layer reference.

 	- Data sources